Cook smarter

 Bread doughs that include eggs or oil benefit from emulsification too.
 The fat integrates more evenly into the gluten network, producing a softer crumb in enriched breads like brioche.

-Why emulsions break and how to fix them
+Why do emulsions break, and how do you fix them?

 Broken Emulsion Fixes